 From reaction to prevention

-In an exam room around the corner from the consult room, Drs.
-Septer and Hoffman are wrapping up an appointment with 10-year-old Hannah Bruckner, who has a history of desmoid skin tumors.
+In an exam room around the corner from the consult room, Dr. Septer is wrapping up an appointment with 10-year-old Hannah Bruckner, who has a history of desmoid skin tumors.
 That's another potential indication of FAP, although testing has so far come back negative.
 Still, the risk is high enough for bi-yearly follow-up and colonoscopy.

 "We'll see you in two years," Dr. Septer says.
 "In the meantime, let your mom know if you see any blood in your stool, okay?"